Single VM deployment (docker-compose)

 To debug possible errors with the connection of the external database, you might need to check the logs of this container:

-For further assistance, check our Support page.
+For further assistance, check our page.